TolinSimpson/Minirend/docs/WSL_BUILD.md

-# Building Minrend with WSL (Windows Subsystem for Linux)
+# Building minirend with WSL (Windows Subsystem for Linux)

 The cosmo-sokol shims require Linux system headers (`/usr/include/X11`, `/usr/include/GL`) to compile the Linux/OpenGL backend.
 On Windows, use WSL for local cross-platform builds.